ChiefCyberPapa/DehashedExport/README.md

 ## Prerequisites

+You must have an API key purchses from dehashed.com to interface with their API.
 Before using this script, ensure you have the following prerequisites installed:

 1. **Python 3.x**: You need Python 3.x to run this script.
 You can check if Python is installed on your system by running: